KenKundert/inform/README.rst

 Messenger Class
 ---------------
-The Messenger class takes the following arguments:
+The Messenger class controls the active messengers.
+It takes the following arguments as options:

 mute (bool)
    With the provided messengers all output is suppressed when set (it is still logged).
-This is generally used the program being run is being run by another program that is generating its own messages and does not want the user confused by additional message.
-In this case, the calling program is responsible for observing and reacting to the exit status of the program. quiet (bool):
+This is generally used when the program being run is being run by another program that is generating its own messages and does not want the user confused by additional messages.
+In this case, the calling program is responsible for observing and reacting to the exit status of the called program. quiet (bool):
    With the provided messengers normal output is suppressed when set (it is still logged).
 This is used when the user has indicated that they are uninterested in any conversational messages and just want to see the essentials (generally error messages). verbose (bool):
-   With the provided messengers comments are output to user when set, normally they are just logged.
+   With the provided messengers comments are output to user when set; normally they are just logged.
 Comments are generally used to document unusual occurrences that might warrant the user's attention. narrate (bool):